-For example, a unique keyboard shortcut can be created to switch between Color Vision modes to quickly check how the colors in a document will be perceived by someone with a color vision deficiency, without having to switch from the document application.
-These keyboard shortcuts work even when MultiProfiler is not in the foreground.
+An example of using this feature would be when using the Color Vision emulation modes in the display to quickly check for how the colors in a document will be perceived by someone with a color vision deficiency, without having to switch from the document application.
+In this case a unique keyboard shortcut is created in MultiProfiler for the various Color Vision modes, and the display will switch between them, even when MultiProfiler is not in the foreground.

-In this example the key combination Command # (Apple key)+Shift+1 is assigned to Color Vision Off, P Type, and D Type.
+In this example the key combination Command (Apple key)+Shift+1 is assigned to Color Vision Off , P Type, and D Type.